The towing addition to your policy is pretty straight forward. One of two things happen in this situation:

 You do need to be aware that filing a claim for towing and repair is the same as filing any other claim.

-Although most insurance companies won’t increase your rates if you use this service a couple of times, if you have a problem vehicle that constantly breaks down, then you can expect a rate increase.
+However, if you have a problem vehicle that constantly breaks down, then you can expect a rate increase.

 Free Car Insurance Comparison